A Wilhelm Scream: Touring Years, Be One to No One and Lose Your Delusion (2014–2022)

-In an interview on August 18, 2015, A Wilhelm Scream confirmed that they have already started writing on a follow up to 'Partycrasher'.
+In an interview on August 18, 2015, A Wilhelm Scream confirmed that they have already started writing on a follow-up to 'Partycrasher'.
 From 2014 through 2018 the band toured extensively while intermittently writing new music.
 Following their success of recording "Partycrasher" in a local studio rather than going to The Blasting Room or another studio, Trevor Reilly committed himself to building a full studio and permanent rehearsal space for the band in his own home.
 Construction of the studio began in 2019 and was finished in the summer of 2021, with the band beginning recording new material in fall of 2021.

 Lead guitarist Mike Supina left the band after finishing up A Wilhem Scream's touring commitments in 2018, ending his ten-year run.
-In the interim the band shows with a mix of lineups in 2019; Mute Print and Ruiner anniversary shows with former guitarist Chris Levesque and shows with songs from the self titled EP and Partycrasher with Senses Fail guitarist Jason Milbank.
+In the interim the band shows with a mix of lineups in 2019; Mute Print and Ruiner anniversary shows with former guitarist Chris Levesque and shows with songs from the self-titled EP and Partycrasher with Senses Fail guitarist Jason Milbank.
 Milbank was initially brought on as a session musician for festival dates in Europe but later was confirmed by Trevor to be Supina's full time replacement and would be playing on the upcoming new songs.

 In March 2021 Nuno Pereira announced that after a prolonged legal dispute that he, Trevor, and Nick had acquired the rights to all of A Wilhelm Scream's former releases with Nitro Records.
 The band did their first North America tour in three years when they did a fall run with Canadian hardcore band Comeback Kid on the East Coast of the United States and Canada.
-During that same time the band announced their signing to Creator Destructor Records.
+During that same period, the band announced their signing to Creator Destructor Records.

-On January 6, 2022, A Wilhelm Scream released their first new song in nearly nine years, titled Be One To No One, along with an accompanying lyric music video.
-On January 10, 2022, A Wilhelm Scream announced their fifth studio album, entitled Lose Your Delusion, would be released on April 14, 2022.
-Departing from their previous experience using Bill Stevenson and his associated staff at The Blasting Room, the album was recorded fully in the band's home studio and produced by the band, while mixing was handled Paramore producer Kyle Black and mastering was done by Joe Reilly.
+On January 6, 2022, A Wilhelm Scream released their first new song in nearly nine years, titled Be One to No One, along with an accompanying lyric music video.
+Then, on January 10, 2022, the band announced their fifth studio album, entitled Lose Your Delusion, would be released on April 14 of that year.
+Departing from their previous experience of working with Bill Stevenson and his associated staff at The Blasting Room, the album was recorded fully in guitarist Trevor Reilly’s studio Anchor End in New Bedford, Massachusetts, and produced by the band, while mixing was handled by Paramore producer Kyle Black and mastering was done by Joe Reilly.